Claudia Ratti

 Claudia Ratti is a nuclear physicist at University of Houston.

 Education and early career

-Ratti completed her undergraduate Physics degree in 1999, and PhD in 2003, both at Torino University.
-She held post-doc positions at institutions such as Technical University Munich and University of Wuppertal, before becoming an assistant professor at Torino University.
+Ratti was born in 1976.
+She completed her undergraduate Physics degree in 1999, and PhD in 2003, both at Torino University.
+She held post-doc positions at institutions such as the Technical University of Munich and the University of Wuppertal, before becoming an assistant professor at Torino University.
 She then moved to University of Houston in 2014, where she became a tenured professor and Physics Department Associate Chair.

 Research

 Ratti investigates quantum chromodynamics (QCD) and quark gluon plasma, along with extreme environments in neutron stars.